pasangsherpa/doubly-linked-list-adt/README.md

 > Doubly Linked List ADT for browser and nodejs

-The **DoublyLinkedList** class represents a sequence of nodes that are doubly-linked together.
+The **DoublyLinkedList** class represents a sequence of nodes that are linked together.
 It supports the usual *add* and *remove* operations, along with methods for examining the front of the list, testing if the list is empty, and iterating through the items in the list.

 ## Install